kefaslungu/resourceMonitor/readme.md

 * Resource information cannot be copied to clipboard if running the add-on in secure screens.
 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors which uses Hyper-Threading where number of CPU's is twice the number of CPU cores.
 * If there is heavy disk activity such as copying large files, there might be delays when obtaining disk usage information.
-* This add-on requires Windows 7 Service Pack 1 or later.
+* This add-on requires Windows 10 or later.

 Note on license: this add-on uses Psutil, licensed under 3-Clause BSD License which is compatible with GNU General Public License.